 The GIAF Volunteer Department will be at recruitment fairs this January and February.

 GIAF volunteers are the vital oil that makes our annual Festival machine run.
-And with the city of Galway designated European Capital of Culture in 2020, this year’s Festival will be the biggest and best one yet!

 If you’ve thought about becoming a GIAF volunteer and want to know more, you’ll have two upcoming opportunities to meet with Volunteer Manager Carly Zimmerman, ask loads of questions and learn all about the perks and processes of volunteering.